-Our core interpretation for $\X, \Y$ and $\Z$ is that each of these types is inhabited by a single qubit state, the $+1$-eigenstate of the associated Pauli operator $\sigma_x, \sigma_y, \sigma_z$ respectively.
-Using the standard quantum computing notation for these states, $\ket{+}, \ket{i}, \ket{0}$ respectively, we have the three axioms.
+Our core interpretation for $\X, \Y$ and $\Z$ is that each of these predicates is inhabited by a single qubit state, the $+1$-eigenstate of the Pauli operators $\sigma_x, \sigma_y$, and $\sigma_z$.
+The following judgments hold using the standard quantum computing notation: